haicenhacks/qr-tracker/README.md

 Due to the increased useage of QR codes due to the ongoing pandemic, I was curious about how many people were scanning random QR codes.
 Further, I saw this as an opportunity to create prank QR codes.

+# Who would use this?

+This can be used to add some lighthearted fun, or to assess the security posture of your org (i.e. will employees scan random QR codes and then open the links)

+# How it works
 The process flow is described below:

 ![a flowchart image that describes what happens when the URL encoded on the QR code is opened](flow.png "flowchart")

-The QR code contains only a link to a the application.
+The QR code contains only a link to the web app.
+The web app collects IP address and user agent strings from anyone who visits the link encoded on the QR code, and stores them in a database.
+Finally, the visitor is redirected either to a page explaining what this app does, or to the defined url.

 # Admin interface

 Log in after following the instructions in [Deployment](#Deployment)

 ## Creating a QR campaign